atindraraut/hubspot-crm-integration/README.md

 I logged into HubSpot and navigated to the Automation section.
 Created a new contact-based workflow and gave it a descriptive name.
 The tricky part was configuring the trigger condition correctly - it needed to fire whenever the Contact Owner property gets assigned or updated, not just when contacts are created.

 **Step 2: Configuring the Webhook Action**
 Added a webhook action that sends a POST request to webhook.site.
-I had to be really careful about the JSON payload format since the assignment specified exactly what it should look like:
+I had to be really careful about the JSON payload format since the project specified exactly what it should look like:

 ```json
 {